A policeman and his captive climb up a hill.

 First, however, we should line up the nails in the aforementioned’s coffin.
 Because irrespective of the practical problems outlined so far, approaching love with the aim of maximising each other’s happiness and minimising each other’s suffering might well be doomed even in theory.
 This is because of one very simple objection: that happiness and suffering are not on the same spectrum.

 Especially when it comes to love, our emotions often come into conflict – we can feel both a profound liking and a deep disliking for the same person at the same time.
-The rationality/meritocratic types (I’m not quite sure who I’m addressing here; I’m just sure they exist) can recognise this, of course, and say that obviously humans have conflicting emotions – it’s precisely because of this that they should examine these internal conflicts as best they can.
+The rationality/meritocratic types (I’m not quite sure who I’m addressing; but I am sure they exist) can recognise this, of course, and say that obviously humans have conflicting emotions – it’s precisely because of this that they should examine these internal conflicts as best they can.
 Conflicting emotions are given as evidence of the strength of people’s feelings.
 After all, the opposite of love isn’t hatred… it’s indifference.
 While this seems intuitively true, the problems caused by conflicting emotions often remain even when you work through them and come to understand them.
 The problem inherent in a rationalising approach to love is that even if we grant that the emotions we associate with love are mere corollaries to happiness and suffering (a contentious claim in any case), happiness and suffering should not be thought of as on the same spectrum.
 In fact, there is an essential asymmetry between the pleasure you derive from being around a person, and the pain you derive from being around a person.
 This asymmetry can be charactered as follows: in love, as in all things, although pain can follow pleasure, pain cannot proceed pleasure.
 Put another way, you need to stop painful sensations before you can have pleasurable ones.
 Even zealots of pleasure-maximisation appreciate that it’s impossible to enjoy a party with a raging toothache.
-Effectively responding to pain involves fixing the painful thing first, not smothering pain with things that are more pleasurable than the painful thing is painful.
+Effectively responding to pain involves fixing the painful thing first, not smothering the pain with things that are more pleasurable than the painful thing is painful.
 Pleasure and pain are both important.
 But one seems to be the antecedent of the other.

 Life, therefore, must be viewed as a major constraint on love; nasty and brutish and long etc as it is.
 Given the condition of our species, we can insist that we owe something to each other even by using the language of the lessening pain and maximising pleasure.
 In The Perks of Being a Wallflower, Paul Rudd says “we accept the love we think we deserve,” which strums to the same tune – if we don’t see pain as something to be dealt with first, then we won’t ever come to see love as being that which we somehow hadn’t to deserve.

 But let’s park that asymmetry.
 There are many other objections that can be made against such a view, one of which concerns the proper object of your love.
-What I mean by this is that once someone knows they are in love, they might refuse to admit that calculations about the other person are possible any longer, precisely because of what the object of your love really means to you.
+What I mean by this is that once someone knows they are in love, they might refuse to admit that calculations about the other person are possible any longer, precisely because of what the object of their love really means to them.
 That is, there is a sense in which we love the idea of being in love.

-To explain how this works to a diagnosed rationalist, we can stoop to giving this approach a mathematical spin.
+To explain this to a diagnosed rationalist, we can stoop to giving this a mathematical spin.
 First, reject the schoolyard rationalist’s stick that wants to rate people out of /10, or /100, or whatever.
 Then, tell them that if they do insist on speaking in numbers, there are only two numbers that they can care about – the number 1 and the number 0.
 You identify other people either as a ‘0’, (I couldn’t/don’t love), or as a ‘1’ (I could/do love).
 1s will only ever be a 1 of many 1s, but 1s are nevertheless in the overwhelming minority compared to all the 0s; perhaps the kind of minority you stumble across only a couple of times in your life.
 This allows you move through the world knowing that once you meet a 1 then that will be it.
 If another 1 turns up and tempts you into comparisons, then the obvious way to separate between them is to think about the fact that you value the relationship as well.
 You overestimate a 1, thus preventing you from getting sucked into trying to find the 1.

 We might worry here that this approach seems to want us to value our relationships because they serve a positive purpose irrespective of the people in the relationship.
 Given we don’t want to cause unnecessary harm, obtaining a relationship on this reading should be done with due caution.
 So far, this might sound quasi-religious.
 So far, this might sound a bit off-putting to the average partygoer.
 However, there are ways to safely avoid the terrible fate of existing a sexless partnership, so long as we fully explore what it means to take this approach to love.
 Yes, looking at love in this way does entail overestimating the differences between people, and thus could be considered the ‘healthy’ bourgeois way of doing things (old pipe-smoking broadsheet readers will doubtlessly advocate for this – reifying the idea of a relationship by valuing the relationship as far more important than the people that make it).
 Admittedly, this approach does seem to encourage this.
 However, it needn’t do so necessarily.
 This approach needn’t necessarily result in masturbating over a Facebook approved relationship status.